LockdownRP-PZ/Rulebook/README.md

 - To play on the game server, you must be a member of the Discord server.
 - If you leave the Discord server, your character will be removed from the whitelist.
 - You are not required to participate in chats on Discord.

+### 1.10 Do not contact staff for server related topics through direct messages.
+- Keep all staff topics within tickets.
+We always guarantee confidentiality and professionalism when engaging in a ticket with us.

 ---------------------------------------------------------------------------------------------------------------------